ENCCS/gpu-programming/content/8-multiple_gpu.rst

 1. Implement OpenACC/OpenMP functions that enable assigning each MPI rank to a GPU device.

+1.1 Compile and run the code on multiple GPUs.

 **Exercise II: Apply traditional MPI-OpenACC/OpenMP**

 2.1 Incoporate the OpenACC directives `*update host()*` and `*update device()*` before and after calling an MPI function, respectively.